Premium

 .

-Despite spectacular camerawork (by W B Rao), chart-busting music (easily one of the best albums this year, by Nadeem-Shravan), and an impressive glossy look, Dhadkan simply fails to realise its potential because of a script that seems like it might have been written some forty years ago.
+Despite spectacular camerawork by W B Rao, chart-busting music easily one of the best albums this year, by Nadeem-Shravan, and an impressive glossy look, Dhadkan simply fails to realise its potential because of a script that seems like it might have been written some forty years ago.
 Cliches like evil souteli mothers, and good-as-gold betas who want to win over their nasty relatives through pyaar should have gone out of fashion a long time ago, right?
 Apparently not.

 Of the cast, Shilpa Shetty looks resplendent in those pastel-coloured outfits and an all-new seedha-saadha look.
 She manages a sincere performance that is easily her best so far.
 Despite the occasional melodramatic over-acting, she is a pleasure to watch.
 Akshay Kumar plays his part well, and lends able support.
 Sunil Shetty shines with a performance that is neither over-the-top, nor underplayed.
 He exudes just the right amount of intensity that his character requires.
 Mahima Chaudhary, meanwhile, despite only three-and-a-half scenes and one song to her credit, delivers the goods perfectly.
-Once again she proves she’s a natural before the camera.
+Once again she proves she8217;s a natural before the camera.

 Unfortunately, despite just about every other department meeting the requirements, the film falls flat on its face because of a cliched storyline and not-so-brilliant direction.